 In 2006, Transport Canada Marine Safety (TC) issued Ship Safety Bulletin (SSB) 04/2006 ("Safety of Small Fishing Vessels: Information to Owners/Masters About Stability Booklets"), which provides a standard interpretation of the discretionary power available under Section 48 and the interim requirements prior to the implementation of the proposed Fishing Vessel Safety Regulations.
 The bulletin calls for vessels more than 15 gross tons to have a stability booklet where risk factors that negatively affect stability are present.
 The bulletin also suggests vessels less than 15 gross tons assess their risk factors.
-Every fishing vessel

-Fisheries and Oceans Canada Appendix 11: Fishing Vessel Safety 2014/15 Integrated Fisheries Management Plan for Pacific Herring above 15 GRT built or converted to herring or capelin after 06 July 1977 and engaged in fishing herring or capelin must have an approved stability book.
-Additionally Transport Canada has published a Stability Questionnaire (SSB 04/2006), and Fishing Vessel Modifications Form which enable operators to identify the criteria which will trigger a stability assessment.
-A stability assessment is achieved by means of an inclining experiment, which has to be conducted by a naval architect.
+Every fishing vessel above 15 GRT built or converted to herring or capelin after 06 July 1977 and engaged in fishing herring or capelin must have an approved stability book.
+Additionally, Transport Canada has published a Stability Questionnaire (SSB 04/2006) and Fishing Vessel Modifications Form which enable operators to identify the criteria which will trigger a stability assessment.
+A stability assessment is achieved by means of an inclining experiment which has to be conducted by a naval architect.
 Please contact the nearest Transport Canada office if you need to determine whether your vessel requires one.